Back to Main Page Mirage Aircraft for

 Longer takeoff runs.
 Aircraft used in FS2004 but designed for earlier versions (or which use flight models based on aircraft from earlier versions) require noticably longer takeoff runs and lack the rate of climb they had with earlier versions.
 In banked turns (what other kind is there?) there is also a loss of turn rate.
 They are also in a noticable downward trim attitude so some trim adjustment after takeoff is necessary.

 If you edit (or add if necessary) the line "atc_parking_types=MIL_COMBAT" ("MIL_COMBAT" needs to be all caps) under each individual aircraft section ([fltsim.x]) of the aircraft.cfg file, the aircraft will be directed to the parking area for military jets (trainers and fighters) if the scenery has been set up correctly.
-This is more realistic (and secure) than being told to "taxi to general aviation parking".
+This is more realistic (and secure) than being instructed to "Taxi to general aviation parking".
+For larger aircraft like the C-130, Transall, or KC-135 use "atc_parking_types=MIL_CARGO"

-In FS2002 and FS2004 you can also have the ATC refer to you as an Air Force, Navy or Marine aircraft by editing (or adding if necessary) the line "atc_airline=Air Force" under each individual aircraft section, [fltsim.x], of the aircraft.cfg file.
+In FS2002/FS2004/FSX you can also have the ATC refer to you as an Air Force, Navy or Marine aircraft by editing (or adding if necessary) the line "atc_airline=Air Force" under each individual aircraft section, [fltsim.x], of the aircraft.cfg file.
 For Navy use "Navy" or "Marine" instead of "Air Force".
 For Armée de l'Air you might use "atc_airline=Army".
 Capitalzation is not important here.

 FS5/FSFW95 → FS98/FS2000/FS2002